Skip to main content

 Lighting

 Bedrooms should not just have one solitary light.
 There should be multiple sources that all have different functions.
 The main source provides what is known as ambient light, task lighting is used for specific uses such as reading, and the accent lights give the room more personality.
-This deep blue Origami Table Lamp from Crate and Barrel has a unique design that mimics folded paper.
+This deep blue from Crate and Barrel has a unique design that mimics folded paper.
 Its crisp white shade offsets the rich sapphire hue of its base.

 Area rug